Multi-Session Visual SLAM for Illumination Invariant Re-Localization in Indoor Environments: RESULTS

-Table \ref{cumulative_loc} presents cumulative localization performance over single session and multi-session maps for each visual feature.
-As expected, multi-session maps improves localization performance.
-The map 1\textbar2\textbar3\textbar4\textbar5\textbar6 corresponds to the case of only using the session map taken at the closest time of the localization session.
+Table \ref{cumulative_loc} presents cumulative re-localization performance over single session and multi-session maps for each visual feature.
+As expected, multi-session maps improve re-localization performance.
+The map 1\textbar2\textbar3\textbar4\textbar5\textbar6 corresponds to the case when only the session map taken at the closest time of each localization session is used (e.g., the cumulative performance of the diagonal results in \figurename \ref{fig:single_results}a).
 While this seems to result in similar performance compared to the multi-session cases, this could be difficult to implement robustly over multiple seasons (where general illumination variations would not always happen at the same time) and during weather changes (cloudy, sunny or rainy days would result in changes in illumination conditions for the same time of day).
-Another challenge is how to make sure that maps are correctly aligned together in same coordinate frame during the whole trajectory.
+Another challenge is how to make sure that maps remain correctly aligned together in the same coordinate frame of the original map and also during the whole trajectory.
+A global localization drift could then happen over time, which is referred to as the 'photocopy' of a 'photocopy' effect \citep{halodova2019predictive}.
 In contrast, with the multi-session approach, the selection of which mapping session to use is done implicitly by selecting the best candidates of loop closure detection across all sessions.
-There is therefore no need to have a priori knowledge of the illumination conditions during mapping before doing localization.
+There is therefore no need to have a priori knowledge of the illumination conditions before doing re-localization.
+All sessions are also correctly aligned with regard to the origin of the original map.